 Curriculum developed in collaboration with the International Institute for Innovative Instruction.
-Advisory Board (listed on page 248)

 Financial Management is a broad, interdisciplinary profession which combines concepts, analytical tools and information resources from a number of other disciplines, including accounting, economics, and information management.

 The Financial Management major is designed around a robust curriculum including financial analysis and forecasting, cash management, portfolio management, international finance, and financial risk management.
 The program is designed to prepare students for careers in business financial management (large and small firms), investment management, international finance, as well as the financial services industry (banking, insurance and securities).
 It is also an excellent foundation for students wishing to pursue graduate study in business or law.